-Below is the financial data as of the most recent month-end available when this Disclosure Document was prepared.3 ii.
-The dollar value of DBSI's proprietary margin requirements as a percentage of the aggregate margin requirement for futures customers and 30.7 customers:
+Below is the financial data as of the most recent month-end available when this Disclosure Document was prepared.

 DBSI's total equity, regulatory capital, and net capital, all computed in accordance with U.S. Generally Accepted Accounting Principles, CFTC Rule 1.17 and Securities and Exchange Commission (SEC) Rule 15c3-1: